DropzoneNinja/flightops/README.md

 - Enable/disable sites without deleting them
 - Bulk operations for managing multiple sites

+### 📸 Media Gallery & Album Management
+- **Media Upload**: Upload photos and videos from your flights with automatic thumbnail generation
+- **Calendar View**: Interactive calendar showing all dates with uploaded media, with photo/video counts
+- **Site Map**: Map visualization showing all sites with media, displaying image and video counts per location
+- **Daily Gallery**: View all media for a specific date with site information (when all media is from the same site)
+- **Site Gallery**: Browse all media for a specific flight site, automatically organized by month/year
+- **Full-Screen Viewer**: Immersive media viewing experience with navigation between photos/videos
+- **Metadata Display**: View uploader, pilot names, notes, and flight date for each media item
+- **Site Association**: Link media to specific flight sites for better organization

 ### 📱 Mobile Support
 - **Responsive breakpoint at 900px** - Automatically switches to mobile UI on smaller screens
 - **Bottom navigation bar** with Map, Sites, Weather, and Tools tabs